-Bailiffs are appointed by Scottish Ministers (usually where no District Salmon Fishery Board [DSFB] exists to appoint them) to exercise the powers conferred by the 2003 Act to prevent the illegal taking of salmon or trout.
+Water bailiffs can be appointed by Scottish ministers, generally in places where DSFBs do not exist.
+Through exercising the powers conferred by the 2003 Act to prevent the illegal taking of salmon or trout.
 Powers extend only to the waters in respect of the fishery district within which they are appointed, but not to any adjoining districts.

-- Arrest any person found committing salmon fishery offences.
+- detain any person found committing salmon fishery offences

-Bailiffs appointed by DSFBs have similar powers of entry, search, seizure and arrest.
+Bailiffs appointed by DSFBs have similar powers of entry, search, seizure and detainment as those granted by Scottish ministers.
 However, their powers extend to adjoining salmon fishery districts as well as to the one in which they are appointed.